KoalasinTraffic/KoalasinTraffic.github.io/spd/_item/strike.md

 ---
 layout: spd
-title: Pineapple
+title: Strike
 ---

 # Shocking Pineapple

 The strike item deals moderate damage to single targets once activated.
 Enemies are selected at random and the item will strike 6 times as long as there are targets in the area.

-Damage to Serf: 100% of max health per strike
+Damage to serf: 100% of max health per strike

-Damage to Enemy: 40% of max health per strike (240% total)
+Damage to enemy: 40% of max health per strike (240% total)

-Damage to Boss: 10% of max health per strike (60% total)
+Damage to boss: 10% of max health per strike (60% total)

 <img src="/assets/images/spd/item-strike.gif" width="449" height="283">

 # Hidden Locations

-Pineapples are found in any variation of the 4th map.
+Pineapples are found in any variation of the Winter maps.

 1. Next to spawn.